nationalarchives/ds-booking-experience/README.md

 Once a workable high-level flow representing required steps is understood and we have a clear sense of the scope for this work, we will need to estimate the effort involved in delivery. **If estimates exceed available time and resources, we may at this point need to revisit the scope and flow**.
 There is [a table](#estimation-table) below for recording estimates and related considerations.

 Diagrams can be opened in [draw.io](https://draw.io).
 For each there is also a PDF version.
 There are also Axure prototypes which have the `.rp` file extension.

+## Version 0.0.8

+This [version](iterations/0.0.8.pdf) has been updated to move questions related to accessibility needs to the end of the process.

 ## Version 0.0.7